dreadl0ck/zeus/README.md

      A new header field will allow to run commands in the background, to speed up builds with lots of targets that dont have dependencies between them.

-- Zeusfile

-     Similiar to GNU Make, ZEUS will offer to add all targets to a single file.
-     This might be useful for small projects and you can still use the interactive shell if desired.
-     The File will follow the [YAML](http://yaml.org) specification.

 - Encrypted Storage

      Projects can contain sensitive information like encryption keys or passwords.